Simple Orange Cranberry Icebox Cookies are the perfect treat to welcome spring! Easy to make and ideal for an Easter Brunch or a picnic in the park.

 - In addition, it enables the flavors to marry!
 This is purely a long-standing tradition and one I’ll always follow.
 If you can’t wait overnight give the dough at least a couple of hours to set.

-How to Layer Orange Cranberry Icebox Cookies
+How to Layer Icebox Cookies

 - Combine the flour, baking powder, and Pink Himalayan sea salt in a bowl, stir until combined set aside.